Nelson Pyatt

 Frederick Nelson Pyatt (born September 9, 1953) is a Canadian former professional ice hockey player.
 Pyatt was born in Port Arthur, Ontario.
-Drafted in 1973 by both the Detroit Red Wings of the National Hockey League and the Minnesota Fighting Saints of the World Hockey Association, Pyatt also played for the Washington Capitals and Colorado Rockies.
+Drafted in 1973 by both the Detroit Red Wings of the National Hockey League (NHL) and the Minnesota Fighting Saints of the World Hockey Association, Pyatt also played for the Washington Capitals and Colorado Rockies.

 He is the father of Jesse and former NHL players Tom and Taylor Pyatt.